Explore

 A walking tour of Kalkan old town takes in the harbour, beach and historic architecture that tells the story of this area which was settled around 150 - 200 years ago.
 Start at the Mosque, formerly a Greek Orthodox Church.
 (See our history of Kalkan) and make your way around the narrow cobbled streets to discover Kalkan's past.
 Engage with the locals who will be only too pleased to share their proud history with you.

-4.)
-Charter a traditional Turkish Gulet
+Charter a traditional Turkish gulet

 Charter a traditional Turkish Gulet and set an itinerary with the captain to discover the many beautiful towns and bays along this stretch of coastline.
 Daily charter from around £450 a day (10 guests).
+See here for more details.

-5.)
-Visit nearby Historical sites
+Visit nearby historical sites

 Hire a car or take a tour to visit Roman and Byzantine historic sites of significant importance that are located within 60-90 minutes.
 See our travel guides for more information.

-6.)
-Explore the activites available at Saklikent Gorge
+Explore the activities available at Saklikent Gorge

 During the tourist season, when most of the snow from the Taurus mountains has melted and made its way through the gorge into the Xanthos river, it is possible to walk up to 4km through the narrow canyon in the icy cold waters, making it a cool refuge on a hot summers day.
 At an extra cost of approx 30YTL its is possible to raft down the river on an inflatable ring which is great fun and very popular.
 Go white water rafting in the Saklikent River, and visit the gorge afterwards.
 The Canyon is 300 meters deep and 18 km long; one of the deepest in the world.
 The fast flowing water rushing through the gorge and the dramatic mountain landscape is incredible.